100 Notable alumni of

 -

-Taku Otsuka is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the National Diet (national legislature of Japan).
-He is affiliated to the revisionist lobby Nippon Kaigi.
+Taku Otsuka is a Japanese politician who is serving as a member of the House of Representatives in the National Diet for the Liberal Democratic Party.
+He is affiliated with the revisionist lobby Nippon Kaigi.

 -